4d/4d-for-ios/website/translated_docs/fr/ProjectEditor-StructureSection.md

 ![Publish related tables](assets/en/project-editor/Structure-section-N-to-1-relations-4D-for-iOS.png)

-Pour vous aider à définir la structure de votre application, plusieurs filtres ainsi qu'un moteur de recherche sont disponibles pour sélectionner plus facilement vos tables et vos champs.
+* 4D 18R6 add the ability to publish Many to One and One to Many relations from your Many to One relations in the Structure section.

+This means that you will be able to display Many to Many relations in your app and move directly from a List form to another List form.

 > **ASTUCES**
 >
 > Vous pouvez publier une sélection de champs en appuyant sur la barre d’espace, plutôt que de sélectionner les champs un par un.
+>
+> Pour vous aider à définir la structure de votre application, plusieurs filtres ainsi qu'un moteur de recherche sont disponibles pour sélectionner plus facilement vos tables et vos champs.

 ## Liens 1 vers N